Skip to main content

 Fees

 *Program includes free admission for the teacher as well as up to a maximum of 7 other adults.
-Please note that there is a mandatory minimum ratio of 1 adult for every 6 students.
-Any additional adults not included in the program fee will be required to pay the regular visitor fee at admission and will not be able to participate in the program.
+Please note that there is a mandatory minimum ratio of 1 adult for every 10 students.
 These requirements do not apply to groups with students who have special needs.

 Reservations